danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 Writing a custom cover letter doesn’t have to be overwhelming.
 By using Markdown and focusing on specific examples from your experience, you can craft a letter that helps your application stand out.
 While it takes a bit more effort than sending a generic one, it’s often the extra touch needed to get noticed in a competitive job market.

 Even if your cover letter ends up being ignored by a recruiter or filtered out by an ATS, this exercise is still worth doing.
-Writing the letter forces helps to clarify in your own mind why you're a great fit for the role.
+Writing the letter helps to clarify in your own mind why you're a great fit for the role.
 And if you do land that initial call, you'll be better prepared to answer the inevitable "Why are you a good fit for this role?" or "Can you describe a situation where..." type questions, with specific examples ready to go.

 Keep in mind that the goal of a cover letter is simply to increase your chances of getting that first call.
 It won’t get you the job on its own, but it can be a powerful tool.
 And for techies, using markdown can make the process just a little bit more enjoyable.